-The Linville Gorge Wilderness Area, also known as the Grand Canyon of the East, is one of the wildest, most rugged gorges in the eastern United States.
-It's also an outdoor paradise for hikers and backpackers.
+The Linville Gorge Wilderness Area, sometimes referred to as the "Grand Canyon of the East", is one of the wildest, most rugged gorges in the eastern United States.
+It's also an outdoor paradise for both hikers and backpackers.

-Before the European settlers arrived, the Cherokee Indians called it "Eseeoh," meaning a river of many cliffs.
+Before the European settlers arrived the Cherokee Indians called it "Eseeoh," meaning a river of many cliffs.
 Today the Linville Gorge is named after explorer William Linville and his son, John, who were killed by Cherokees in the gorge in 1766.